tcyrus/wallpapper/README.md

 ## Build and install

-You need to have latest XCode (10.2) and Swift 5 installed.
+You need to have latest Xcode (10.2) and Swift 5 installed.

 ### Homebrew